Kurt Reifler: Touring

 Kurt Reifler has toured sporadically throughout the United States, Europe, and Australia.
 His "48 in '08" tour featured solo performances in each of the Lower 48 states in 2008.

 In 2018, Reifler toured the United States in support of Year Of, including a live performance on "Great Day Live," on Louisville, Kentucky's ABC affiliate, WHAS.

 In 2019, Reifler toured the United States in support of The Bear, including live performances on NPR's affiliate, WFPK and WHCQ, Louisville.

+In 2024 Reifler began touring again after a five-year hiatus and regularly performs throughout the US and Europe once again.